Lcressot/SubFix/README.md

-# SubFix : fix your subtitles
+# SubFix : fix your subtitles !

-This little soft operates an affine transformation on a subtitle file (i.e a translation and scale of time) to fix it.
+This soft carries out an affine transformation on a subtitle file (i.e a translation and a scale of time) in order to fix it.
-Just give it 2 text sequences in the subtitle file to fix and the two corresponding times of the video.
+Just give as paramaters 2 text sequences of the subtitle file and the two corresponding times of the video, and the soft will calculate the transformation and fix the file.

 Here are the options of the software: